ide/autoproxy/README.md

 ## How does autoproxy help?

+Autoproxy exposes a class' static and instance properties through a wrapper class.

 For example, a React component with Redux looks like this:
 ```js
 @connect(data => { size: data.layout.size })